AlgorithmCrackers/Interview-Questions/00_Arrays/rotate-image/README.md

 - We traverse the 2D matrix layer by layer.
 - Start from all four corners of the layer and then move them one by one.
 And swap them appropriately.

-> The comments in the code have a good explanation about how sweeping layer by layer
+> The comments in the code have a good explanation about how we sweep layer by layer